Brewing a Nut Brown All Grain Ale: A Recipe and All You Need To Know.

 Try Victory (28 °L) and pale chocolate (200 °L) malt for a nuttier, toasty character.

-Don’t use malts darker than pale chocolate (200 °L), as they can quickly add a strong roasted flavor inappropriate for the style.
+DO NOT use malts darker than pale chocolate (200 °L), as they can quickly add a strong roasted flavor inappropriate for the style.

 Corn, cane sugar, and other adjuncts are traditional in many English beers but are unnecessary for a nut-brown ale.